-If you just purchased a Woodstock poster, a Radio City Music Hall poster or something similar off of EBay or from a flea market or garage sale, please look it up on our site first.
+We receive thousands of requests to authenticate posters every year and in most cases the information is available on our website.
+If you just purchased a Woodstock poster, a Radio City Music Hall poster or something similar, please look it up on our site first.
 In many cases you will find the information there that will allow you to tell the difference.
-Just remember, fakes proliferate on the internet and that deal that was "too good to be true" usually is.

 2) The Grateful Dead Radio City Music Hall poster.
 Unfortunately, these are difficult to tell apart unless you are very familiar with them.
 Our best advice is to only purchase these from a very knowledgeable dealer who will guarantee the authenticity.